 When a client is unwilling to open their mind to a new perspective and especially unwilling to take suggestions, you should thank them for their offer and walk away.
 This is very limiting to freelancers since they will never have a say in the process, even when it could potentially harm the client’s business.

-Freelancers are their own boss, but this job isn’t easy at all.
+Freelancers are their boss, but this job isn’t easy at all.
 You’re constantly on the lookout for new opportunities, constantly having to prove yourself to someone new.
 Never accept projects from someone who is trying to undermine your role in the project.
 They need your expertise, right?

 If your client is constantly asking for updates, e-mails, screenshots, time-tracking every single activity, you’re probably dealing with someone who wants to control every segment of your work.
 Stay away from these clients because they won’t give you the freedom of choice, and they never seem to be satisfied with work.

-When a client is always seeking changes, and constantly blames it on you, it means that he/she doesn’t really know what he/she wants.
+When a client is always seeking changes, and constantly blames it on you, it means that he/she doesn’t know what he/she wants.
 Indecisive clients will always find you irresponsible for their inability to decide.

 8. Broadened Scope of Work